What will this guide cover? (and what is a lazy server?)

 Configuring an external webserver to serve the map

 Because the Minecraft server (and therefore the integrated BlueMap webserver) is not always going to be online, we need to use something else to host the BlueMap webapp and resources.
-This guide will provide a configuration example for Nginx, but the same general idea can be applied to any other webserver as well.
+This guide will provide configuration examples for Nginx and Caddy, but the same general idea can be applied to any other webserver as well.

 Most of this configuration is going to be the exact same as is detailed on the External Webservers (FILE-Storage) page so to understand the basics, it might be worth it to give that page a quick skim first.
 The difference in this case is that we’re expecting that the integrated webserver will be down when the server is offline and the proxy should therefore return some placeholder data to keep the frontend happy.